Catan and 27 Others v Moldova and Russia, Caldare and 42 Others v Moldova and Russia and Cercavschi and 98 Others v Moldova and Russia

 INTERIGHTS' role: Advisers to counsel

-Keywords: Extra-territorial jurisdiction, right to education, family life, privacy, discrimination, remedies
+Keywords: Discrimination, education, family life, privacy, remedies

-For further information contact: Pádraig Hughes at phughes@interights.org
+Contact: Pádraig Hughes at phughes@interights.org.